nakhli/rack-defense/README.md

 Rack::Defense has a small footprint and only two dependencies: [rack](https://github.com/rack/rack) and [redis](https://github.com/redis/redis-rb).

 Rack::Defense is inspired from the [Rack::Attack](https://github.com/kickstarter/rack-attack) project.
-The main difference is the throttling algorithm: Rack::Attack uses a counter reset at the end of each period therefore allowing up to 2 times more requests than the maximum rate specified.
+The main difference is the throttling algorithm: Rack::Attack uses a counter reset at the end of each period, therefore allowing up to 2 times more requests than the maximum rate specified.
 We use a sliding window algorithm allowing a precise request rate limiting.

 ## Getting started